gdcisthebest12367/fire-emu-site/README.md

 # fire-emu-site
-the website for a emu that I'm working on go to fire-emu.my.canva.site/fire-emu do not click download 1.0
+the website for a emu that I'm working on, go to fire-emu.my.canva.site/fire-emu, ALERT!!! do not click download 1.0.